Options Trading Glossary

 Theta

 Rate of option value decay per day.
 Long options lose theta, short options collect it.
+Decay isn't linear — it accelerates into expiration.

 Vega